kartik-venugopal/aural-player/Resources/ffmpeg/README.txt

 2 - cd to the directory containing this README.txt file (and the FFmpeg build script and source code archive).
 This step is important.
 The build script will assume that you have done this and will not work otherwise.

 3 - Run "./build-ffmpeg.sh" and wait till it is finished executing.
-It should take approximately 12 - 15 minutes.

 4 - The newly built FFmpeg shared libraries will be in the subdirectory "sharedLibs".
 There should be 4 of them: